Crises Response Pilot Project

 The goal of this pilot is to advance proactive, resilient and strategic organizational approaches that can be used long-term.
 The project involves three inter-departmental staff teams.

-• Operations Support Team.
-This team responds to issues related to emergency, life safety, fire prevention, cleanliness, compliance with bylaws, and also assesses staff needs related to safety and training.
-Some examples of their work include proactive daily cleaning, working with a contractor to address issues related to waste, and also making sure staff have the proper tools to carry out their work in this context.
+• Examples of this team's work include proactive daily cleaning, working with a contractor to address issues related to waste, and also making sure staff have the proper tools to carry out their work in this context.

 The pilot project's approach is informed by a variety of experiences: along with those directly impacted by the three crises of homelessness, mental health, and substance use, it acknowledges the impacts to City staff, and the community as a whole.